MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgDriveItemChild.md

 Remove an item from a bundle\]\[\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaDriveItemChild](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaDriveItemChild?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)